oslabs-beta/Deno-Redlock/README.md

 ## Configuration

 Instantiate a Redlock object by passing an array of at least one Redis client (for storing lock data) and an optional `options` object.
-Do not change properties of the Redlock object after instantiation.
+Do NOT change properties of the Redlock object after instantiation.
 Doing so could have unintended consequences on live locks.

 ```ts
 import { connect } from "https://deno.land/x/redis/mod.ts"